Shelby, Ohio: Parks

+The city’s largest recreation area, Seltzer Park, includes a public swimming pool, playground areas, picnic shelters, athletic fields, and access to the nearby Black Fork of the Mohican River.
+The park is a central gathering place for family activities, youth sports, and seasonal programming.

+A newer addition to Shelby’s public spaces, Black Fork Commons Plaza, serves as a focal point of the city’s downtown revitalization efforts.
+The plaza includes a programmable splash fountain, shaded seating, a seasonal fireplace, a pavilion structure, and café-style gathering areas designed for year-round use.
+The space regularly hosts festivals, concerts, holiday events, and community activities, contributing to Shelby’s growing emphasis on placemaking and downtown vibrancy.

 Library

 The sole library in the city of Shelby is Marvin Memorial Library.
 Marvin Library offers Story Time and summer reading programs for youth, a Teen Cafe for teenagers and the Adult Book Club for adults.
 Community meeting rooms and computer access are also offered through the library.

 Marvin Library is named for Daniel Marvin, a veteran of the American Civil War, and son of Stephen and Sarah (Burr) Marvin who built the first frame house in Shelby.
 He studied law, went to California during the gold rush, then returned to Ohio by the outbreak of the Civil War, during which he participated in the battles of Shiloh & Stone River, and was severely wounded.
 Marvin practiced law for many years.
 He purchased the house on West Whitney Avenue for $6,500 and presented it to the city in the early 1900s.
 His generosity to the city was greatly appreciated and memorialized in the name of the library.